 Additional assessments can be imposed by the tax inspector within five years after the calendar year in which the tax liability incurred or the dividend withholding tax refund was made.
 In case of an omission in the dividend withholding tax return filed or in case the dividend withholding tax is not paid or not paid within the stipulated period, a penalty may be imposed.

-As of 2021, interest and royalty payments to group companies established in low-tax jurisdictions will be subject to a withholding tax.
+As of 2021, interest and royalty payments to group companies established in low-tax jurisdictions will be subject to a withholding tax (reference is made to page X24X).
 If such interest and/or royalty payments have been made during the year, an interest/royalty withholding tax return should be filed with the Dutch Tax Authorities ultimately one month after the end of that calendar year.
 The same applies for distributed dividends to low-tax countries as from 2024.

 The tax period is usually a calendar quarter.
 However, the taxpayer can request the Dutch Tax Authorities to file a monthly VAT return.
 If the taxpayer is in a refund position, this could lead to a cash flow advantage.
 The taxpayer can also request filing a yearly VAT return provided that some specific conditions are met.
 The tax authorities can oblige you to file a monthly VAT return in case of late filing or late payment.